Khalidabdi1/Boxcn/readme.md

-# 📦 Boxcn CLI — Smart Shadcn/UI Component Installer
+# 📦 Boxcn CLI — Smart Shadcn/UI Component Installer for React, Vite & Next.js

 ![Boxcn CLI Example](https://github.com/Khalidabdi1/Boxcn/blob/main/photo/example.png)

-**Boxcn CLI** is a smart, developer-friendly **command-line tool** that helps you easily install and import [**Shadcn/UI**](https://ui.shadcn.com) components into your React, Vite, or Next.js project.
+**Boxcn CLI** is a smart and developer-friendly **command-line tool** that helps you easily install and import [**Shadcn/UI**](https://ui.shadcn.com) components into your React, Vite, or Next.js projects.

-With one simple command, Boxcn handles:
+With one simple command, **Boxcn** automatically:
-- Installing your chosen Shadcn component
+- Installs your selected Shadcn component
-- Automatically adding the correct `import` statement into your file
+- Adds the correct `import` statements into your React file
-- Saving you time, effort, and endless typing ✨
+- Saves you time, effort, and endless manual setup ✨

 ---